allabux21/gwright99.github.io/openshift4/02-background-context.md

 * The Docker engine (supposedly pre-v1.11.0) was responsible for all aspects of container management (i.e. image management, lifecycle, creation, resources, etc).
 * The industry decided it wanted open standards around container implementations (namely formats and runtime), and somehow convinced Docker to let the [Open Container Initiative](https://opencontainers.org/about/overview/) guide standards, while Docker reengineered its monolith into smaller componnents that comply with OCI standards.
 * Early Kubernetes implementations were bound to a specific container runtime, prompting the creation of the _Container Runtime Interface_ which allows kubelets to use different OCI-compliant runtimes without needing to recompile Kubernetes.
 * [CRI-O](https://cri-o.io/) does ... something.
-Honestly, it just seems like a Docker competitor not controlled by Docker, that is well optimized for K8s.
+Honestly, it just seems like a Docker competitor not controlled by Docker.
+It also happensto be well-optimized for K8s.

 How is CRI-O different than podman?
 Dunno, and not gonna waste brainpower on it right now - I'll come back and figure this out once I can stand up multicontainer services on Openshift in my sleep.